mjdmazrooei/sql-product-analytics/README.md

 # Product Analytics & Business Insights with SQL

-You are a data scientist supporting a product team (SaaS / e-commerce style).
 Stakeholders ask:
 - **Where are users dropping off?**
 - **Which customers are most valuable (LTV)?**